jsmoriss/jsm-force-ssl/readme.txt

 There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.

-= Suggested plugins to improve social and SEO ranking: =

-* The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) makes sure your content looks great on all social and search sites, no matter how URLs are crawled, shared, re-shared, posted or embedded!

-* The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) provides Schema JSON-LD markup and Google SEO Rich Results for Articles, Events, Local Business, Products, Recipes, Reviews and many more.

 == Installation ==

 = Automated Install =